By David Parmenter

 20. Not celebrating enough – if you do not celebrate something every month you and your finance team are missing out

-The fixes are covered in ‘How to avoid the twenty major mistakes corporate accountants commonly make every year – Toolkit (110 page Whitepaper + e-templates)’
+Buy my toolkit as these fixes are covered in ‘How to avoid the twenty major mistakes corporate accountants commonly make every year – Toolkit (110 page Whitepaper + e-templates)’